center-for-threat-informed-defense/cwe-calculator/README.md

 - Provide min/max/average/stdev from the base CVSS calculation.
 - Additionally list each CVE Record associated with the CWE Identifer.

+### Other Notes

+Setting environmental and temporal CVSS metrics are useful to better reflect the applicability of a vulnerability to a known environment.
+Please note that setting every environmental and temporal metric available overrides the CVSS base metrics and will result in a fixed CVSS score that ignores any base value.

 | Resource                                                                                     | Description                                                                      |
 |----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|
 | [NVD API Request](https://nvd.nist.gov/developers/request-an-api-key)                        | The form for developers to request an API key.                                   |